init-neok/In-Context-learning-Papers/README.md

 ![](https://img.shields.io/badge/PRs-welcome-brightgreen) ![](https://img.shields.io/github/stars/init-neok/In-Context-learning-Papers?style=social)

 Inspired by the [repository](https://github.com/SinclairCoder/Instruction-Tuning-Papers) about `instruction tuning`, we build this repository to collect papers about In-Context Learning.
-* It's my frist time to collect as a repository, so I will try my best to maintain it.
+* It's my frist time to collect as a repository, so I will try my best to keep it.
 If you have any suggestions, please feel free to leave an issue.
 * What is In-Context Learning?
 It is an emergent ability which enables language models to perform better just by reading just a few similar demonstrations.

 ## Papers